kismetwireless/kismet/docs/dev/log_kismet.md

    | address_trans  | text MAC | Transmitter MAC address (such as the AP BSSID) |

 9. Location window
    Limit matching by location.
 Location windows should always be bounded rectangles of minimum and maximum coordinates.
+Coordinates are in decimal floating-point format (LL.LLLLL) and will be converted to the normalized non-floating internal values automatically.

    | Key              | Type   | Description              |
    | ---------------- | ------ | ------------------------ |